-Parking Brake and Transmission "P" (Park) Mechanism Operation -
+Parking Brake and Automatic Transmission PARK (P) Mechanism Check

 When you are doing this check, your vehicle could begin to move.
 You or others could be injured and property could be damaged.
-Make sure there is room in front of your vehicle in case you begin to roll.
+Make sure there is room in front of your vehicle in case it begins to roll.
 Be ready to apply the regular brake at once should the vehicle begin to move.

 Park on a fairly steep hill, with the vehicle facing downhill.
-Keeping your foot on the regular brake, set the manual parking brake.
+Keeping your foot on the regular brake, set the parking brake.

-- · To check the parking brake: With the engine running and the transmission in "N" (Neutral), slowly remove foot pressure from the regular brake pedal.
-Do this until the vehicle is held by the parking brake only. - · To check the "P" (Park) mechanism's holding ability: Apply the regular brake and shift to "P" (Park).
-Release the manual parking brake, then slowly release the regular brake.
+- To check the parking brake: With the engine running and transmission in NEUTRAL (N), slowly remove foot pressure from the regular brake pedal.
+Do this until the vehicle is held by the parking brake only. - To check the PARK (P) mechanism's holding ability: Shift to PARK (P).
+Then release all brakes.

-Lap and Shoulder Belts Condition and Operation - Inspect belt system, including: webbing, buckles, latch plates, retractors, guide loops and anchors.
+Lap and Shoulder Belts Condition and Operation

+Inspect belt system, including: webbing, buckles, latch plates, retractors, guide loops and anchors.
 Have a belt assembly replaced if the webbing has been cut or otherwise damaged.